Lean vs Six Sigma vs Lean Six Sigma: What’s the Difference?

 difference between six sigma and lean six sigmaThen there were the Boeing Max 8 disasters when two aircraft, within six months of each other, crashed shortly after takeoff.
 In total, 346 people died.
 The problem was traced to software problems in the Maneuvering Characteristics Augmentation System (MCAS).
 As part of the auto pilot system, the MCAS prevented the pilots from overriding the system and recovering from the steep descent.
 They tried to overcome the system controls but failed.

-While the Takeda and Boeing failures reached headline status, there are countless stories of quality failure, less known, but nonetheless underscoring the challenge that organizations face to assure their products and services meet quality standards.
+While the Takata and Boeing failures reached headline status, there are countless stories of quality failure, less known, but nonetheless underscoring the challenge that organizations face to assure their products and services meet quality standards.

 The job of Six Sigma is to prevent these failures by instituting effective quality control processes at the manufacturing or service level before it’s too late.